dproctor/katie-doug-wedding-site/rsvp.md

   <button class="button" id="submit-btn" type="submit"></button>
 </form>

-We would love to see your children and/or dogs at the Saturday morning activities and Sunday breakfast, but **we are unfortunately unable to accomodate children or pets at the ceremony and reception**.
+**We are unfortunately unable to accomodate children or pets at the ceremony and reception**.
 We recommend <a href="https://happytailsdogranch.com/">Happy Trails Dog Ranch</a> for a good doggy daycare option.
 We are unfamiliar with the valley's child daycare options but Aspen, Basalt, or Carbondale are all towns to search for good options.